webnucleo-org/webnucleo-cookbook/README.rst

 Overview
 ========

-The Webnucleo Cookbooks is a project designed to illustrate the use of `webnucleo <https://webnucleo.readthedocs.io>`_ resources.
+Webnucleo Cookbooks is a project designed to illustrate the use of `webnucleo <https://webnucleo.readthedocs.io>`_ resources.

 Authors